Extremal Dependence Concepts: Extremal negative dependence

-\begin{pf} (a) $\Leftrightarrow$ (b) follows from \citet{gDA72}. (b) $\Leftrightarrow$ (c) follows from the point-wise attainability of the lower Fr\'echet--Hoeffding bound. (a) $\Rightarrow$ (d) is proved for $\Delta$-monotone functions in Theorem~5 in \citet{lR80}, in full generality in Theorem~12 in \citet{DD99}. (e) $\Rightarrow$ (a) follows from a standard rearrangement argument. \end{pf}
+\end{theorem} \emph{Proof.} (a) $\Leftrightarrow$ (b) follows from~\citet{gDA72}. (b) $\Leftrightarrow$ (c) follows from the point-wise attainability of the lower Fr\'echet-Hoeffding bound. (a) $\Rightarrow$ (d) is proved for $\Delta$-monotone functions in Theorem~5 in \citet{lR80}, for supermodular functions with mean-compability in Theorem~12 in~\citet{DD99}.
+The fact that (d) does not require mean-compatibility is shown in Theorem 7 of \cite{cote2025convex}. (d) $\Rightarrow$ (c) follows by choosing the supermodular function $\mathbf x\mapsto \idc_{\{\mathbf x\le \mathbf y\}}$ for each $\mathbf y\in \R^d$. (d) $\Rightarrow$ (e) is obvious. (e) $\Rightarrow$ (a) follows from a standard rearrangement argument.